JustinGOSSES/data_dot_json_over_time/README.md

 The Python file [`src/tools.py`](./src/tools.py) holds a variety of small functions that act as tools or utilities.
 If following the "assumed action" section below, you will not call any of these functions directly but you might if you reuse them to analyze different aspects of data.json than initially targeted.

+The Python file ['src/count_datasets.py](./src/count_datasets.py) is used to count the number of datasets referenced in both original data.json JSONs and processed ones in which the list of datasets is converted into a dictionary with the key for each dataset being its identifier.

 The Python file
 [`src/get_list_available_snapshots_in_wayback_machine.py`](./src/get_list_available_snapshots_in_wayback_machine.py)